Bonita, to eat, or not to eat. That is the question?

 • 4 cups cooked rice

-• 1 packed cup katsuobushi, dried shaved bonito flakes (a type of tuna), chopped fine
+• 1 packed cup katsuobushi, dried shaved bonito flakes (a type of tuna), chopped

 • 5 teaspoons roasted black sesame seed